 Banking on a Five Day Weekend

 Take yourself out of your comfort zone and opt for an adventure beyond the city if that is what piques your interest.
 The upcoming public holidays in particular, presents a really good opportunity to take a trip out of the country.
 But make sure you book your flight tickets using a good travel credit card so you may enjoy some lounge privileges and free travel insurance as a benefit at no additional cost.
+Also don't forget to check out Agoda to enjoy booking more affordable accommodations!

 If you are one of those old fashioned types who believes in only purchasing in cash instead of a credit card, then be sure to get the best travel insurance using our comparison toolthat will help you pick the best suited one for you.